Property Value Converters

 The property value will be cached until any element (see above) is changed.
 This means that any change to any page will clear the property value cache.

 This is particularly useful for property values that contain references to other content or elements.
-For example, the Content Picker uses this cache level to ensure that the Content Picker property values are cleared from the cache whenever the content is updated.
+For example, this cache level is utilized by the Content Picker to clear its property values from the cache upon content updates.

 The property value will only be cached for the duration of the current snapshot.

 A snapshot represents a point in time.
 For example, a snapshot is created for every content request from the frontend.
-Any property accessed within a snapshot using this cache level will be converted and cached for the duration of the snapshot, and then cleared from the cache again.
+When accessing a property in a snapshot using this cache level, it gets converted, cached throughout the snapshot, and later cleared.

 For all intents and purposes, think of this cache level as "per request".
 If your property value should only be cached per request, this is the cache level you should use.
 Use it with caution, as the added property conversions incur a performance penalty.